-- Irritable Bowel Syndrome
+- Irritable Bowel Syndrome - Indigestion, heartburn or acid reflux

+- Stomach cramps, diarrhoea or constipation

+- Dermatological conditions e.g. eczema

 - Pains

 - Tensions

 - Headaches

 - Changes in body language

+- Difficulties being sexually intimate.

-Becoming aware of changes and patterns in any bodily reactions are a good first step towards controlling them.
+Becoming aware of changes and patterns in any bodily reactions is a good step.

 Don't expect too much of yourself at once.
-There are many different ways to work on your body - anything from yoga to massage to strengthening exercises.
+There are many ways to work on your body - anything from yoga to massage to strengthening exercises.
 If you feel something isn't working for you, review it and try a different approach.